MohitKumarMandhre/filterpixelSite/src/posts/title-test.md

 ---
 # A simple starter kit for Eleventy

-Hylia is a lightweight [Eleventy](https://11ty.io/) starter kit with [Forestry CMS](https://forestry.io/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
+Hylia is a lightweight [Eleventy](https://11ty.io/) starter kit with [Forestry CMS](https://forestry.io/) pre-configure, so that you can one-click install a progressive, accessible blog in minutes.
 It also gives you a well organised starting point to extend yourself.

 Get started now by [deploying Hylia to Netlify.](https://app.netlify.com/start/deploy?repository=https://github.com/dirtyf/hylia)